bluegreen-labs/skytrackr/README.md

 ## Use

 To demonstrate the functioning of the package a small demo dataset of a couple of days of light logging of a Common swift near a nest box in Ghent, Belgium was included (i.e. tag cc876).
 I will use this data to demonstrate the features of the package.
-Note that when multiple dates are present all dates will be considered.
 The package is friendly to the use of R piped (`|>`) commands.
-Using all default settings you can just pipe the data in to the `skytrackr()` function.
+Using all default settings you can just pipe the data in to the `skytrackr()` function, while specifying only a mask, step-selection function and start location.
 The returned object will be a data frame containing the best estimate (median) of the longitude and latitude as well as 5-95% quantile as sampled from the posterior parameter distribution.

 ## Data pre-screening